kbongco/Python-for-career-changers/README.md

-# Python-for-career-changers
+# Python for the Programming Challenged
-A little guide I made to teach python for those who wanna change fields like me!
+A little guide I made to teach Python basics!